🚨 Scam Guide · 2026

 How to Avoid

-• Take turns swimming with a travel companion so someone always watches the belongings
+• Take turns swimming with a companion so someone always has eyes on the bag.

 Scam #4